DavComo/athleticsStreamCode/README.md

 4. Exiting the ICC <br> -> Exiting the ICC will also instantly stop the server.
 To do so, run the `exit` command.
 You can also exit through the standard Ctrl+C combination, universal to most command-line interfaces, to exit a process.
 5. Advanced Info Panel <br> -> The advanced info panel, invoked with the `info` command, brings up loads of advanced information about the system such as software version, server status, port, and cpu usage.

-Besides these basics, there are many more commands in the ICC with many more being added regularly. <br>
+Besides these basics, there are many more commands in the ICC with many more being added regularly.

 <br><br>

+## 7. Updating
+Updating your software is very easy and since version 1.4.0 possible with only one command within the integrated command console.
+By running the `update` command, you can update to your newest purchased version automatically and without the need to change anything manually.

+<br><br>

-## 7. Troubleshooting
+## 8. Troubleshooting
 >To Be Added When Encountering Issues. <br>

 For solving any issues that aren't listed here, please email live@mis-munich.de with the email subject being `Issue:` followed by a description of your issue.